Apollo

 to sell, perhaps even to retire.
 At other times Mr Market's price is ludicrously

-low; in recent years we have sometimes been able to buy good businesses for less
+low; we have at times in the past been able to buy good businesses

 -